-Staging Parameter Stage Description Staging by Days Past Due 1 Applicable to all loan products Accounts with 0 - 30 days past due (applicable for all loan products except for microfinancing loans wherein days past due for Stage 1 accounts is 0 - 2 6 days).
-Accounts with 31 - 90 days past due (applicable for all loan products except for microfinancing loans wherein days past due for Stage 2 accounts is 7 - 10 days).
-3 Accounts with days past due of 91 days and above (applicable for all loan products except for microfinancing loans wherein days past due for Stage 3 accounts is 11 days and above).
-Staging by Status 1 Accounts tagged as Current in its Status are classified under Stage 1.
-3 Accounts tagged as ITL in its Status are classified under Stage 3.
-Staging by Origination Rating vs Current Rating Applicable to Commercial Loans (Large Scale and Medium Scale) only 1 If no movement in the ratings from origination rating against the latest rating, the staging will be based on the current ICRRS rating.
-If the account's current rating is either Excellent, Super Prime, Prime, Very Good, Good, Satisfactory,

-Staging Parameter Stage Description Average, Fair, the account will be tagged under Stage 1.
+Staging Parameter Stage Description Staging by Days Past Due Applicable to all loan products 1 Accounts with 0 - 30 days past due (applicable for all loan products except for microfinancing loans wherein days past due for Stage 1 accounts is 0 - 6 days).

+Staging Parameter Stage Description 2 Accounts with 31 - 90 days past due (applicable for all loan products except for microfinancing loans wherein days past due for Stage 2 accounts is 7 - 10 days).
+Staging by Status 3 Accounts with days past due of 91 days and above (applicable for all loan products except for microfinancing loans wherein days past due for Stage 3 accounts is 11 days and above).
+Applicable to all loan products except for 1 Microfinance.
+Accounts tagged as Current in its Status are classified under Stage 1.
+2 Accounts tagged as Past due performing in its Status are classified under Stage 2.
+3 Accounts tagged as ITL and NPL in its Status are classified under Stage 3.
+Staging by Origination Rating vs Current Rating 1 Applicable to Commercial Loans (Large Scale and Medium Scale) only 1 If no movement in the ratings from origination rating against the latest rating, the staging will be based on the current ICRRS rating.
+If the account's current rating is either Excellent, Super Prime, Prime, Very Good, Good, Satisfactory, Average, Fair, the account will be tagged under Stage 1.
 2 If the account's current rating/equivalent Risk Level deteriorates by 2 notches from its origination rating/equivalent Risk Level, the account is tagged under Stage 2.
 If no movement in the ratings from origination rating against the latest rating, the staging will be based on the latest ICRRS rating.
 If the account's latest Rating is either Marginal, Watchlist or Especially Mentioned, account will be tagged under Stage 2.
-Staging by Maturity Date vs Cut-off Date Applicable to all loan products 1 If maturity date of the account is after the cut-off date of the ECL Calculation, and if the days leading up to the cutoff date from the maturity date is less than 30 days, the account is tagged under Stage 1 (For Microfinance loans, if maturity date of the account is after the cut-off date of the ECL Calculation, and if the days leading up to the cutoff date from the maturity date is less than 10 days, the account is tagged 3 under Stage 1).
-If maturity date of the account is prior to the cut- 3 off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is more than 30 days, the account is tagged under Stage 3 (For Microfinance loans, if Maturity Date of the account is prior the cut-off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is more than 10 days, the account is tagged under Stage 3).
+Staging by Maturity Date vs Cut-off Date Applicable to all loan products 1 If maturity date of the account is after the cut-off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is less than 30 days, the account is tagged under Stage 1 (For Microfinance loans, if maturity date of the account is after the cut-off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is less than 10 days, the account is tagged under Stage 1) 3 under Stage 1).
+If maturity date of the account is prior to the cut- off date of the ECL Calculation, and if the days leading up to the cut-off date from the maturity date is more than 30 days, the account is tagged

+Staging Parameter Stage Description

+under Stage 3 (For Microfinance loans, if

+Maturity Date of the account is prior the cut-off

+date of the ECL Calculation, and if the days

+leading up to the cut-off date from the maturity

+date is more than 10 days, the account is tagged

+under Stage 3).